-Some one-touch cooking features as "EASY MINUTE" are disabled after one minute when the oven is not used.
-These features are automatically enabled when the door is opened and closed or the STOP/CLEAR pad is pressed.
+Some one-touch cooking features as "Add-a-Minute " are disabled after one minute when the oven is not used.
+These features are automatically enabled when the door is opened and closed or the STOP/CLEAR pad s are pressed.